 Image: BenCab Museum official website

-Baguio City rests upon columns of culture and humanities, just like the BenCab Museum which thrusts the city forward with its exhibitions of local art and heritage.
+Baguio City rests upon columns of culture and humanities, just like the BenCab Museum, which thrusts the city forward with its local art and heritage exhibitions.

-The museum is named after Philippine National Artist Benedicto Cabrera, deemed the master of Filipino contemporary arts, who has both procured and produced the artworks housed within from his many decades of work and travel.
+The museum is named after Philippine National Artist Benedicto Cabrera, deemed the master of contemporary Filipino arts.
+He has procured and produced the artworks housed within from his many decades of work and travel, aside from paintings, artifacts, and implements reflecting the Cordilleran heritage.
 Upon paying the entrance fee, visitors will be allowed access to the different galleries: gander at artworks inside the BenCab Gallery, Erotica Gallery, the Cordillera Gallery, Philippine Contemporary Art Gallery, Print Gallery, Maestro Gallery, and many other art sections.
-Aside from paintings, there are also artifacts and implements reflecting the Cordilleran heritage.

 Indeed, BenCab Museum brings out Baguio’s best features: rich culture and lush nature!